emit-sds/SpecTf/cloud/README.md

 This repository contains the source code used to implement, evaluate, and deploy the SpecTf for EMIT Cloud Masks.

+The datasets associated with this repository are available at:

+> Lee, J., Kiper, M., Thompson, D. R., & Brodrick, P. (2025).
+Dataset for "Spectroscopic Transformer for Improved EMIT Cloud Masks" [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.14607937

 > [!NOTE]
 > This repository will be modified in the future to use the parent-level installable model package.